Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Nepenthe Restaurant

-As an appetizer, I ordered the “Laura Chenel Goat Cheese And Roasted Whole Garlic”.
-If you are in the “you can never have garlic” and/or you are traveling alone like I was, this is a wonderful way to start a meal.
+As an appetizer, I ordered the “Laura Chenel Goat Cheese and Roasted Whole Garlic”.
+If you’re in the “you can never have garlic” camp and/or you’re traveling alone, like I was, this is a wonderful way to start a meal.
 I learned that their specialty was the “world-famous” Ambrosia Burger.
 I am not sure about the “world-famous” part, but it was very good.
-My dessert was Triple Berry Pie because… pie.
+My dessert was a Triple Berry Pie because… well, it’s pie.

 Point Lobos State Preserve